jan-stevens/Dotfiles/README.md

 # Dotfiles
-Storing my dotfiles for manjaro_gnome with i3wm
+Storing the dotfiles for my personal laptop1 running manjaro and i3+gnome.